Murrey Math Lines: EUR/USD, USD/CHF

 EURUSD, "Euro vs US Dollar"

-The EUR/USD pair is still being corrected below Super Trends.
-On Tuesday, the price may resume growing to reach the 7/8 level and the daily Super Trend.
-If later the pair rebounds from these levels, the market may start falling towards the 4/8 one.
+The EUR/USD pair rebounded from the 4/8 level and started a new ascending correction.
+Possibly, in the nearest future the market may continue moving upwards.
+If later the 6/8 level provides resistance, the price may reverse and resume its decline.

-At the H1 chart, the target of the current short-term decline is at the 2/8 level.
-If later the pair rebounds from this level, it may start a short-term growth.
-The closest target for bulls is at the 6/8 level.
-After reaching it, the market may start a new descending movement.
+As we can see at the H1 chart, Super Trends formed "bullish cross".
+The closest target is at the 4/8 level.
+If later the pair rebounds from this level, it may start a new descending movement and break the local low soon.

 USDCHF, "US Dollar vs Swiss Franc"

-The USD/CHF pair is still being corrected between the 5/8 and 3/8 levels.
-It’s highly likely that on Tuesday the price may continue falling towards the 3/8 level.
-If the pair rebounds from it, the market may resume moving upwards to reach the 6/8 one.
+The USD/CHF pair is trading between the 6/8 and 2/8 levels.
+In the nearest future, the price may test the 6/8 level.
+If the pair rebounds from it, the pair may try to reverse and resume moving downwards.
+The closest target will be at the 1/8 level.

-At the H1 chart, the closest target for bulls is at the 6/8 level.
-If later the pair rebounds from this level, it may start falling towards the 2/8 level and, as a result, break the previous low soon.
+At the H1 chart, the pair rebounded from the 4/8 level and right now is trying to break the H4 Super Trend.
+Possibly, on Thursday the price may test the 2/8 level.
+After rebounding from it, the market may start a short-term growth and test the 4/8 level again.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.